Lonnie Winston Memorial Scholarship

 His greatest impactful moment came in 1992.
 At the spry youthful age of 26, Lonnie assumed the head coaching duties for SCC’s Blackhawk baseball program.
 An opportunity that Lonnie was passionate about--to recruit and mentor players toward their own excellence on and off the field.
 And while mentoring and coaching the game is important, Lonnie’s ability to motivate and inspire his players with passion and drive for the game is what made Lonnie an exceptional leader of the game.

 Over a 13-year span, Lonnie coached over 250 players and led the team to an impressive 299 wins.
-Of those wins the Blackhawks won the Iowa NJCAA Division II State & Regional Championship in 1994, advancing to the national Elite 8.
+Of those wins the Blackhawks won the Iowa NJCAA Division II State & Regional XI World Series in 1994 advancing to the national Elite 8 and named 1994 Region XI coach of the year respectively.
+His teams finished second in Region XI in 1998, 2001 and 2004.

 Lonnie had a special gift that touched so many lives during his short journey.
 A journey filled with excellence, drive, achievement, laughter, and LOVE for his family.
 In partnership with ALL PONO, it is our mission to honor his legacy by providing academic and athletic opportunities to Southeastern Community College baseball players through his memorial scholarship fund.
 Whether a donation or participating in a fundraising event, please join us in awarding scholarships of EXCELLENCE.